solidfire/solidfire-cli/README.md

 Description:

 ModifyVirtualNetwork is used to change various attributes of a VirtualNetwork object.
-This method can be used to add or remove address blocks, change the netmask IP, or modify the name or description of the virtual network.Note: This method requires either the VirtualNetworkID or the VirtualNetworkTag as a parameter, but not both.
+This method can be used to add or remove address blocks, change the netmask IP, or modify the name or description of the virtual network.
+Note: This method requires either the VirtualNetworkID or the VirtualNetworkTag as a parameter, but not both.

 Options: